Still-not-satisfied-projects/muxi/README.md

 	pip install muxi

 ## First Muxi App
-First, you need to go to terminal, and use mana to init muxi project!
+at First, you need to go to terminal, and use mana to init muxi project!

 	$ mana init MuxiExample